Rental Application Forms: What to Include & Free Templates

 12 Items to Include in a Rental Application Form

-To find the best quality tenants, a real estate rental application must include the right questions to properly screen applicants.
-There are elements of a basic rental application that are important to include in every application form.
-Depending on the type of property available, the questions on a rental application may vary.
+To find the best quality tenants, a rental application form template must include the right questions to screen applicants properly.
+There are elements of a basic rental application that are important to have in every rental application template.
+The questions on a rental application form may vary depending on the property type available.

 1. Date of Rental Application Completion

 The date of rental application completion is a time stamp to indicate when a prospective tenant provided all the required information to the landlord.
-The application completion date is important when you have multiple applications and competing offers for the same unit.
-Assuming all the applications are similar, one additional factor landlords can use to judge an application is the completion date.
+The application completion date is essential when you have multiple applications and competing offers for the same unit.
+Assuming all the applications are similar, the completion date is another factor landlords can use to judge an application.

 2. Rental Application Fee